Fibromyalgia Treatment with Myofascial Release

 Fibromyalgia Treatment wth Nutrition

-By seeking a holistic approach to fibromyalgia, inflammation can be controlled by consuming foods that are anti-inflammatory.
+A component of fibromyalgia is inflammation.
+Inflammation can be controlled by consuming foods that are anti-inflammatory.
 Additionally, certain exercises can also help with muscle soreness and tightness if done correctly.
 However, too much activity can increase fibromyalgia symptoms and fatigue and can send a patient to bed for days.
 It’s a matter of finding the right nutrition for pain relief from inflammation and the right exercise for muscle soreness.
 When combining Myofascial Release Therapy and Health Coaching, patients have reported pain relief from fibromyalgia and noticed less fatigue.